Installation

 Download

-Download the latest release from the GitHub Releases page.
-Choose the .dmg file that matches your Mac's architecture:
+Download the latest release from the GitHub Releases page:

 - Apple Silicon (M1/M2/M3/M4):